Dirk007/mqtt_topic_processor/README.md

-# WIP a generelized processor for mqtt json-messages
+# WIP a generalized processor for mqtt json-messages
 ## More to come...